Sometimes a good Spanish movie is just what you need in class.

 Sweet 15 (NR, 2h)

 Sweet 15 tells the story of a girl getting ready for her quinceañera.
 In the midst of the preparations, she discovers her family is undocumented.
-It’s definitely made-for-TV and dated, but I’ve found that students have a love-hate relationship with the 90s-riffic style and are very connected to the immigration themes in light of today’s political climate.
+It’s made-for-TV and dated, but I’ve found that students have a love-hate relationship with the 90s-riffic style and are very connected to the immigration themes in light of today’s political climate.

 Themes: Immigration, family, coming-of-age, identity.